palakpathak304-ops/student-study-planner/README.md

+📚 StudyFlow
-📚 StudyFlow — Student Study Planner
+Student Study Planner

-A simple and interactive study management web application that helps students plan, track, and improve their learning progress.
+A simple and interactive study management web application designed to help students plan, track, and improve their learning progress.

 ✨ Features
-Feature	Description
-📊 Dashboard	View tasks, goals, streak, and overall study progress 📖 Subject Tracking	Track subjects through units and individual topics ✅ Task Manager	Add, complete, search, and filter study tasks 🎯 Study Goals	Create and track personal study goals
-⏱️ Pomodoro Timer	Use focused study sessions for better productivity 📈 Analytics	Monitor task completion and subject progress 🏆 Achievements	Unlock achievements by completing tasks 💾 LocalStorage	Automatically save tasks, goals, and topic progress 🧠 How It Works
+📊 Dashboard

+View your tasks, goals, study streak, and overall progress in one place.

+📖 Subject Tracking
+First Year and Second Year subjects
+Units and individual topics
+Topic completion tracking
+Automatic subject progress percentage
+Unit-wise progress
+✅ Task Management
+Add study tasks
+Set subject and priority
+Add due dates
+Mark tasks as completed
+Search and filter tasks
+🎯 Study Goals

+Create personal study goals and track your completion.

+⏱️ Pomodoro Timer

+Use focused study sessions to improve concentration and productivity.

+📈 Analytics

+Track completed tasks, completion rate, and subject-wise progress.

+🏆 Achievements

+Unlock achievements as you complete more study tasks.

+💾 LocalStorage

+Study data is saved automatically in the browser using LocalStorage.

+🧠 How It Works
-1. Choose a Subject
+01 — Choose a Subject

 Select a subject from the Subjects section.

-2. Study Unit by Unit
+02 — Study Unit by Unit

-Each subject is divided into units and topics.
+Each subject contains units and individual topics.

-3. Mark Topics Complete
+03 — Mark Topics Complete

-Tick a topic after studying it.
+Tick a topic after completing your study.

-4. Track Progress
+04 — Track Progress

-The subject progress percentage updates automatically.
+The subject's progress percentage updates automatically.

-5. Manage Daily Tasks
+05 — Manage Tasks

 Add assignments, revision tasks, coding practice, and other study activities.

-6. Set Goals
+06 — Set Goals

-Create goals and track your completion.
+Create and track your personal study goals.

-7. Stay Focused
+07 — Stay Focused

-Use the Pomodoro timer for focused study sessions.
+Use the Pomodoro Timer for focused study sessions.

-8. Review Analytics
+08 — Analyze Progress

-Check your study activity and completion progress.
+Use Analytics to understand your study activity and completion rate.

 🛠️ Tech Stack
 Frontend
 HTML5
 CSS3
 JavaScript

-Storage
+Data Storage
 Browser LocalStorage
 📂 Project Structure
 student-study-planner/